Transforming Fading Channel from Fast to Slow: Intelligent Refracting Surface Aided High-Mobility Communication: Simulation Results

 Moreover, we evaluate the effect of the number of refracting elements $M$ on the achievable rate performance.
 We consider the conventional cascaded channel estimation (CCCE) scheme in \cite{ofdmb1} for comparison, where the cascaded channels associated with all the refracting elements and the non-IRS-refracted channel are estimated for each block.
 In this scheme, the minimum number of pilot symbols required is $\tau_1 = \tau_2 = M +1$ (with $\tau_\mathrm{D} = 0$ in block 1) for each block and the IRS refraction for data transmission is designed according to (\ref{optimal_vec}).

-In Fig.~\ref{rate_mr}, we show the achievable rate $R$ versus the number of refracting elements $M$, with $P_t = 26$~dBm, $\tau_1 = 30$, and $K = 10$~dB.
+In Fig.~\ref{rate_mr}, we show the achievable rate $R$ versus the number of refracting elements $M$, with $P_t = 26$~dBm, $\tau_1 = 30$, and $K = 0$~dB.
 It is observed that the achievable rate of the proposed scheme increases with $M$.
 This is due to the fact that the proposed scheme efficiently estimates the LoS dominant cascaded channel without the need of increasing the training overhead and also achieves higher passive beamforming gains as $M$ increases.
 In contrast, the achievable rate of the CCCE scheme first increases and then substantially decreases with $M$, which is due to the increasing training overhead with $M$ for the cascaded channel estimation.
+Moreover, it is observed that the CCCE scheme performs slightly better than the proposed scheme when $M<10$.
+This is due to the following two reasons.
+First, the CCCE scheme estimates the full cascaded CSI, which leads to better beamforming performance.
+Second, the training overhead of the CCCE scheme is relatively small for a small $M$, which thus will not significantly degrade the transmission rate.